quarkQuark/dotfiles/.config/xmonad/README.md

 left of my screen, a feature that is inexplicably left out of pretty much every other desktop-agnostic panel.
 Tint2 is also the easiest to configure as it has an optional graphical configuration manager.

+This is the panel shown in the above screenshot.

 ### XMobar